-Movement sets the pace and scale of life.
-I am interested in understanding how organisms move through their environments and how movement patterns reflect structure in the environment.
+Navigation is among the most ancient behaviors exhibited by living things.
+We are interested in understanding how organisms navigate their environments and how movement patterns are driven by information in the environment.

 Some specific topics are:

-Evolution of collective search (theoretical work with Couzin & Levin labs)
+Evolution of collective search (theoretical work with Couzin lab and George Hagstrom)

 Sparse-signal search (theoretical work with Scott McKinley)